 When deciding when to pick carrots, consider how much you can use in a two- to four-week period of time.
 Carrots can be left in the ground for an additional four weeks or even longer in winter.
 Make sure you harvest the last of the carrots before the ground freezes solid.

 When carrot harvest time arrives, have a storage plan in mind.
 Store clean carrots with the green tops removed in the vegetable bin of the refrigerator for two to four weeks.
 They will keep in a bucket of sand in a cool cellar for several months.
-Do not store carrots near apples or pears.
+Don’t store carrots near apples or pears.
 These fruits produce a gas that causes carrots to become bitter.
 Carrots can also be canned, frozen or pickled for longer storage.